stimulsoft/Samples-Dashboards.JS-for-Node.js/Using with Express/README.md

 ```

 ### Step by step Designer page
-Add the following code to the HTML file to include the required Stimulsoft Dashboards.js libraries and initialize the viewer:
+Add the following code to the HTML file to include the required Stimulsoft Dashboards.js libraries and initialize the designer:
 ```html
 <script src="stimulsoft.reports.js"></script>
 <script src="stimulsoft.dashboards.js"></script>